menyawino/WES-Pipeline-Snakemake/README.md

 - Removed IndelRealigner and RealignerTargetCreator because gatk4 HaplotypeCaller realigns the reads on the fly.
 - Removed samtools and used sambamba with the same filters as the original command
 - Removed gatk CallableLoci and kept gatk DepthOfCoverage.
-Both are coverage-based and can be addressed in one step with the right configuration.
+Both are coverage-based and can be addressed in one step with the right configuration. (the below args need to be added though)
             --omitDepthOutputAtEachBase false \
             --includeDeletions true